jessekelighine/vindent.vim/README.md

 - Object `ai` (*a indent*): select adjacent lines with the same indentation and one extra line with less indentation at the beginning.
 - Object `aI` (*a Indent*): select adjacent lines with the same indentation and two extra line with less indentation: one at the beginning and one at the end.

-**Note**
+**Notes**

 - Similar to `[l` and `]l`, the text objects assumes that the indentation is consistent.
 - Similar to `[l` and `]l`, the text objects ignores empty lines.
-- The text object would not select empty lines at the beginning or the end.
+- The text objects would not select empty lines at the beginning or the end.
+- The text objects would select nothing if the current line is not indented.

-The notes can be summarized in the following example in LaTeX:
+The notes can be summarized by the following example in LaTeX:
 ```
 1 \begin{enumerate}
 2